 There are so many benefits to blogs and FAQs….

-Improve your customer’s buying experience and research & help your sales giving your buyers further basic decision-making information
+Improve your customer’s buying experience by doing the research for them.
+This will help your sales by empowering your buyers with better decision-making information.

 Consumers in 2020 love their research!
 Frequently Asked Questions and blogs give so much more information than a basic Google check.
 The best part: this information is flavoured with your company’s culture and you get to give the answers as an industry leader.

-Make things simpler for you and your employees answering simple questions
+Make things simpler for you and your employees by answering simple questions

 Frequently Asked Questions can save so much time!
 Pro Tip – turn your FAQs into a video, upload them onto YouTube.
 Then use these shareable YouTube links to send to potential clients to answer your questions.